Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 Introduction

 Walk into any specialty coffee shop in 2026, and you'll see it: a small sign next to the register that reads "100% Fair Trade Certified."
 That sign isn't just decoration—it's a signal to customers that the business cares about where its coffee comes from.
 For restaurants, the same opportunity exists, yet many still default to conventional commodity beans.
 Why?
 Mostly because they assume fair trade is more expensive or complicated.
 But in my experience working with dozens of restaurants across the Southeast, I've seen how fair trade coffee actually increases average check sizes and repeat visits.
+According to a 2025 report by the Specialty Coffee Association, 61% of consumers say they would choose a restaurant that offers ethically sourced coffee over one that doesn't, even if the menu prices are slightly higher.

 💡